-Indications of geographical origin are appellation of origin and geographical indications, used to mark natural, agricultural, food, craft and industrial products, as well as traditional handicrafts products.
+Indications of geographical origin are appellation of origin and geographical indications used to mark natural, agricultural, food, craft, and industrial products, as well as traditional handicrafts products.

-Legal protection of indications of geographical origin is exercised in a procedure before the Serbian Intellectual Property Office.
+Legal protection of indications of geographical origin, prescribed by the Law on Indications of Geographical Origin, is exercised in a procedure before the Serbian Intellectual Property Office.
 The period of validity of the registered appellation of origin or registered geographical indication is not limited.

-Every natural or legal person can gain the status of authorized user of an indication of geographical origin if, in the specific geographical area, it produces goods named after that geographical area which possess the quality and specific characteristics or reputation in compliance with the data on specific characteristics of the product.
+Every natural or legal person, as well as every association of natural or legal persons, can gain the status of an authorized user of an indication of geographical origin if, in the specific geographical area, it produces goods named after that geographical area which possess the quality and specific characteristics or reputation in compliance with the data on specific characteristics of the product.